ansarimuneeb/Text-Analytics/README.md

-The following is a project that I performed on Python via Google Collab for analyzing sentiments on an online retail website through customer reviews.
+The following project analyzed sentiments on an online retail website through customer reviews.